-This page from Great Ormond Street Hospital (GOSH) explains about hypoglycaemia when you have diabetes and how you should treat it.
+This page from Great Ormond Street Hospital (GOSH) explains about hypoglycaemia when someone has diabetes and how it should be treated.

 - Hypoglycaemia or ‘hypo’ is the word used to describe a low blood glucose level